pathumego/easykarma/README.md

 # easykarma
-easykarma.biz website I did for my bachelors at AOD
+backup of easykarma.biz website I did for my bachelors at AOD